Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Buninyong has 37 active public transport stops, all of which are bus stops.
-These stops are served by nine different routes that together facilitate 914 weekly passenger trips.
-The accessibility of these services is moderate, with residents on average located 424 meters from the nearest stop.
+Nine different routes service these stops, together offering 914 weekly passenger trips.
+The accessibility of transport in Buninyong is rated as moderate, with residents typically located 424 meters from the nearest stop.

-On average, there are 130 trips per day across all routes, equating to about 24 weekly trips per individual stop.
+On average, there are 130 trips per day across all routes, which equates to approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport